JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

 The examination above already integrated the check for subtraction function that we added.
 If we exam the code without this check, we would see that PITest doesn't even try to mutate this line, because it already knows that no check will fail.

-{% include figure image_path="/assets/images/gentle_intro_mutation/html4.png" alt="PITest HTML 5" %}
+{% include figure image_path="/assets/images/gentle_intro_mutation/html5.png" alt="PITest HTML 5" %}

 It's a important optmization for run-time, but also means that PITest *can be integrated well in projects that don't have good code coverage*.

+You can download the code [here](https://github.com/Thats-a-Bug/pit_mutation_example).

 # Research on Mutation Testing

-TODO
+Mutation Testing is still an area of great development.
+Every year new frameworks and approaches are created.
+Papadakis and others have assembled a great summary of recents advances in the area, check it out [here](https://orbilu.uni.lu/bitstream/10993/31612/1/survey.pdf).

+People are creating libraries based on [Recurrent Neural Networks](https://arxiv.org/abs/2002.04760), researching application in particular stacks, such as [Android](https://www.igi-global.com/article/mutation-testing-to-evaluate-android-applications/251193) and the [Google Query Language](https://link.springer.com/chapter/10.1007/978-981-15-3380-8_31), etc.

+If you want to stay up-to-date with news in the area, I would suggest [creating a Google Scholar alert](https://academicanswers.waldenu.edu/faq/134432) with Mutation Testing as keywords.

 # Conclusion

 We saw how Code Coverage, although is important, is not sufficient for giving good feedback of the changes developers implement.

-Mutation Testing tackle this problem in a systematic way, by applying changes heuristically and checks the suite of check reaction to them.
+Mutation Testing tackle this problem in a systematic way, by applying changes heuristically and validating the suite of checks reaction to them.

-With PITest, Mutation Testing becomes powerful tool for better quality in monitoring of our suite of automated checks.
+With PITest, Mutation Testing becomes a powerful tool for better quality in monitoring of our suite of automated checks.
 With a few lines, we can plug it to our projects and get fast feedback.

 Nonetheless, Mutation Testing is a broad field, with many tools and approaches.
 It's our job to understand our context and look for the best approach to support thoroughly development.

 Seems interesting? :)

 Tell me what you think of Mutation Testing.